Skip to Main Content

 • Note that you can select the role for each person

-• You can add additional people by using the "+" to the right of the bottom-most author entry
+• You can add additional authors or editors by using the "+" to the right of the bottom-most author entry

-• Once you have more than one entry, you can control the order by clicking on the role selector and choosing "Move Up" from the list.
-Always put the authors of book chapters at the top, followed by the editors of the books.
+• Once you have more than one entry, you can control the order by dragging and dropping.

 • Note that surnames (family names) are entered first.
 Hit tab to move to the field for personal (given) names.